aws/aws-sam-cli/designs/build_debug_artifacts.md

 Proposal
 --------

-My recommendation is to follow Option #1 from above.
-This is mainly due to #3 not being a reasonable option currently.
+My recommendation is to follow Option #2 from above, mainly because:

+- Seamless Integration (#3) is best experience but is large in scope.
+- CLI Option (#1) exposes a flag for what we think will be a rarely used CLI feature.
+We think so because manually setting up debugging is cumbersome.
+Given that .NET developers generally prefer to be within the IDE, I find it hard to believe someone will want to go out of the way of setting it up through CLI.
+- Not a one-way-door.
+We can always add a CLI option to pair with env var later.

 `.samrc` Changes
 ----------------